bjukovic/Hangman/README.md

 - **.NET SDK**: Install the [.NET SDK](https://dotnet.microsoft.com/download) for your platform to build and run the C# version of Hangman.
 This game is compatible with .NET Core 3.1 or later.
 - In the terminal you should verify the installation
-- Run the console application

-- *Verify Installation**:
   - Open a terminal or command prompt.
   - Run the command:
     ```bash
     dotnet --version
     ```
   - If installed correctly, this command should display the installed .NET SDK version.
+- Run the console application

 ### Python